Object tracking with computer vision – types and business use cases

 While a lot of people might not know of the crucial role that object tracking plays here, self-driving cars are perhaps the most well-known application of AI-driven object detection and tracking.

 Let’s take a look at another popular computer vision project, Waymo (formerly known as Google’s self-driving car).
-The following video shows how Waymo vans use visual object tracking for various functions such as obstacle detection, pedestrian detection, trajectory estimation, collision avoidance, vehicle speed estimation, traffic monitoring, and route estimation.
+The following video shows how Waymo vans use object tracking for various functions such as obstacle detection, pedestrian detection, trajectory estimation, collision avoidance, vehicle speed estimation, traffic monitoring, and route estimation.

 There seems to be a bit of apprehension expressed by the general public when asked about driverless cars.
 However, the reaction is not much different from when, in the 20th century, “driverless” (operatorless) elevators were first introduced.
 Advancements in autonomous vehicles seem to be proceeding steadily as big and small businesses strive to achieve greater accuracy and build safer mechanisms down the road (pun fully intended!).